Modeling and Decoupling Systemic Risk: Real data applications

 In this section, we consider the cross-sectional maxima of the daily negative log-returns (i.e., daily losses) of component stocks in the S\&P 500 Index.
 S\&P 500 Index is an American stock market index based on the market capitalizations of 505 large companies, which is among the most commonly followed equity indices and the best representations of the U.S. stock market.
 To better manage the risk, mutual funds and banks must understand the cross-sectional tail risk of S\&P 500.
 Our data contains the daily closing prices of 505 components of S\&P 500 and is downloaded from Yahoo Finance with the time range January 1, 2005, to August 31, 2020.

 We present the modeling results for S\&P 500 in detail.
-For each trading day $t$, we calculate the daily negative log-returns of each component stock in S\&P 500 and then calculate the daily cross-sectional maxima $Q_t=\max_{1 \leq i \leq 505}r_{it}$, where $r_{it}$ are the daily negative log-returns for stock $i$.
+For each trading day $t$, we calculate the daily negative log-returns of each component stock in S\&P 500 and then calculate the daily cross-sectional maxima $Q_t=\max_{1 \leq i \leq 505}r_{it}$, where $r_{it}$ is the daily negative log-return for stock $i$.
 The time series $\{Q_t\}$ contains 3934 observations and is shown in the bottom panel of Figure \ref{fig1}.

 The estimation results of our model are summarized in Table \ref{table9}.
 From the results we can see: the estimated autoregressive parameter values of $\hat{\gamma}_1$ and $\hat{\delta}_1$ for the tail indices $\{\alpha_{1t}\}$ and $\{\alpha_{2t}\}$ are both close to 1, which suggests a strong persistence of the tail risk processes.
 The estimated tail indices $\{\hat{\alpha}_{1t}\}$ and $\{\hat{\alpha}_{2t}\}$ are plotted in Figure \ref{fig1}.
-The range of estimated tail index for endopathic risk is roughly within $[3.33, 10.51]$, while the one for exopathic risk is $[2.78, 28.53]$.
+The range of estimated tail index for endopathic risk is roughly within $[3.26, 10.17]$, while the one for exopathic risk is $[2.68, 29.94]$.
 Obviously, when the extreme events appear, two tail indices both tend to decrease, reflecting an increase in risk.
 Moreover, we can see that exopathic risks are more volatile than endopathic risks, especially when extreme events occur.
 Under normal market conditions, endopathic risks dominate the stock market price fluctuations, while under turbulent market conditions, exopathic risks dominate.
 This phenomenon shows that $\alpha_{1t}$ and $\alpha_{2t}$ are useful measures of the endopathic and exopathic tail risks, respectively, and our model has a strong ability to capture information of financial crisis, i.e., exopathic risks dominate endopathic risks.

 Like what is found in \cite{zhao2018modeling}, the endopathic and exopathic tail indices of S\&P 500 experienced sudden downside movement around the end of 2007, which reached their lowest level for the past several years, and the exopathic tail risk index dropped sharply, breaking through the endopathic risk, taking a dominant role.
 As is said in \cite{zhao2018modeling}, this unusual movement can be viewed as a warning signal of the 2008 financial crisis.
 Based on Figure \ref{fig1}, we see that the patterns of endopathic risks and exopathic risks can better describe and predict a potential crisis.